amir1376/debugboard/README.md

 ### Dependency

-in your gradle build script file
+In your gradle build script file

-- add jitpack repository
+- Add the jitpack repository

 ```kotlin
 repositories {